STRIDES-Codes/ACT/README.md

 ### Dockerfile

 A local docker image can be built using the provided [Dockerfile](https://raw.githubusercontent.com/STRIDES-Codes/ACT/main/Dockerfile).
-You will need Docker Engine installed on your computer for building a Docker image.
-Please follow the instructions the [Docker website](https://docs.docker.com/engine/install/) to install Docker Engine.
+You will need to [install Docker Engine](https://docs.docker.com/engine/install/) on your computer to build a Docker image.

-Once you have a local copy of the Dockerfile and you have Docker Engine installed, you build the docker image like this:
+Once you have a local copy of the Dockerfile and you have Docker Engine installed, you can build the docker image like this:

 ```
 $ docker build -f Dockerfile --no-cache -t strides_act .